eddywestbrook/predicate-monads/notes.md

  hold.
 Conversely, for PP : pm (pm a) and QQ : pm (pm a), if PP |-- QQ then we would expect join PP |-- join QQ, even if (join PP) == (join QQ) does not hold.
-That is, join is Proper for (|-- (Order:=|--)) ==> (|--). )
+That is, join is Proper for (|-- (Order:=|--)) ==> (|--). ) *GM* this makes sense to me now.
+This ordering is the computation ordering.

     forallP f |-- f a
     (forall x, P |-- f x) -> P |-- forallP f